 Natural Solutions: Try to find a Naturopath or a Natural Medicine Practitioner to help with the fatigue that goes with cancer treatment.

 Kidney disease, especially in the end stages, is often characterized by extreme fatigue.
-A severe decrease in kidney function can lead to a buildup of toxins and impurities in the blood.
-This can cause people to feel tired, weak and can make it difficult to concentrate.
+A severe decrease in kidney function can lead to a buildup of toxins and impurities in the blood, causing people to feel tired and weak with difficulty concentrating.
 Another complication of kidney disease is anemia, which can cause weakness and fatigue (R).

 Excessive fatigue is often a side effect of diabetes.
 If your blood sugar levels are too low, fatigue will most likely be present.

 If you find yourself overly fatigued from everyday activities such as shopping, cleaning, or climbing stairs, it’s time for an evaluation from your healthcare practitioner.
-When your heart is less able to pump blood to all parts of your body, it conserves resources by diverting blood from the limbs instead of sending it to the vital organs.
-This can cause fatigue which is often included in signs of cardiovascular disease.
+When your heart is less able to pump blood to all parts of your body, it conserves resources by diverting blood from the limbs instead of sending it to the vital organ,s causing fatigue which is often included in signs of cardiovascular disease.

 Natural Solutions: Cardiac disease is a serious health condition that requires diagnosis and treatment–be sure to speak with a knowledgeable health care practitioner.
 Many lifestyle changes, medications, physical therapy, and natural medicine treatments can help you control heart disease and get you back to doing what you love.

-Both an underactive thyroid (hypothyroidism) or an overactive thyroid (hyperthyroidism) can result in fatigue.
+Both an underactive thyroid (hypothyroidism) and an overactive thyroid (hyperthyroidism) can result in fatigue.

 The thyroid is a gland that regulates the metabolism, or how fast the body converts fuel into energy for your body’s functions.
 An underactive thyroid (hypothyroidism) causes fatigue, depression, and weight gain.